-Here, we look at some top historical sites and commemorative museums from the "War to End All Wars".
+This week (July 28, 2017) marks the 103rd anniversary of the start of the First World War.
+Here, some top historical sites and commemorate museums from the “War to End All Wars”.

 Standing on the hilly crest overlooking Passchendaele, the silence is deafening, yet this serene pocket of Belgium – a bucolic tapestry of emerald farms dotted with white puffs of sheep – echoes the thundering carnage of the First World War.